Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-Mardanbegi et al. presented EyeSeeThrough~\cite{eyeseethrough_interaction_tech_ieeevr19}, a novel eye-tracking-based interaction technique that integrates both confirmation and selection processes through the line-of-sight direction.
-Results from user studies demonstrated that EyeSeeThrough surpasses the performance of two-stage selection methods in terms of time and comfort.
-Along the same lines, Pfeuffer et al.~\cite{gaze-enhanced_menus_in_VR_vrst20} evaluated the effectiveness of gaze-based interaction in virtual handheld menus.
-The standard selection methods, including using dwell time, gaze button, and cursor, were integrated with eye-tracking data and compared to a pointer-based selection method.
-The user studies on color selection and line drawing tasks indicated that gaze-based selection reduces physical effort compared to traditional selection methods.
-Minakata et al.~\cite{pointingby_gaze_head_foot_in_VR_ETRA19} conducted a study to evaluate the performance of gaze, foot, head, and mouse pointing methods in selection tasks.
-The results indicated that head input was superior to gaze in terms of ease of calibration, effective target width, and throughput~\cite{iso1998ergonomic}, which is the primary performance measure that takes into account both speed and accuracy of the users' responses.
-On the other hand, gaze input performed similarly to foot input.
+Gaze+Pinch~\cite{Pfeuffer_etal_2017} is another interaction method in VR, where eye movements are used for target selection and freehand gestures to manipulate them.
+Without relying on extra controllers, users perceived the proposed method as intuitive. \cite{liu_etal_sui_2020} focused on virtual object manipulations, particularly on rotations using gaze input, and stated that ways of interaction purely by eye gaze can be advantageous for individuals with limited use of hands and arms. \cite{eyeseethrough_interaction_tech_ieeevr19} presented EyeSeeThrough, a novel eye-based interaction technique that integrates both confirmation and selection processes through the line-of-sight direction, and EyeSeeThrough surpasses the performance of two-stage selection methods in terms of time and comfort.
+Similarly, \cite{gaze-enhanced_menus_in_VR_vrst20} evaluated the effectiveness of gaze-based interaction in virtual handheld menus.
+The standard selection methods, including dwell time, gaze button, and cursor, were integrated with eye-tracking data and compared to a pointer-based selection method.
+Evaluations indicated that gaze-based selection reduces physical effort compared to traditional selection methods.
+Furthermore, \cite{pointingby_gaze_head_foot_in_VR_ETRA19} evaluated the performance of gaze, foot, head, and mouse pointing methods in selection tasks, and found that head input was superior to gaze regarding ease of calibration, effective target width, and throughput, while gaze input performed similarly to foot input.

+Another study examining dwell and pinch movements as alternative versions of click-in devices supporting visual attention-based interaction indicated that pinch gestures could be a viable alternative to conventional button click-based selection methods~\cite{PinchClickDwell_etra21}.
+Furthermore, \cite{mutasim2022performance} evaluated the performance of a saccade-based selection and confirmation procedure compared to traditional approaches such as dwell and button press, and found that the saccade-based selection was time-efficient, yet error-prone.